 This is relevant because all of these devices – whether they’re in the workplace or remote – are paired to your business network.
-If hackers pull off bluesnarfing on any one of these devices, they will gain open access to all other devices on the network.
+Be Structured, a leading managed service provider in Los Angeles asserts that if hackers pull off bluesnarfing on any one of these devices, they will gain open access to all other devices on the network.
 They can steal company data from all related devices.

 The Impacts of Bluesnarfing

 At this point, you may be wondering what information is in danger in a bluesnarfing attack.
 Unfortunately, the answer to this question is all of the information not just on the Bluetooth-connected device but all of the information on the network.

 The average data breach costs a company about $3.86 million.
 As a business with 20-500 employees, this cost could potentially drive you into the ground.
 It’s critical that you take active measures to prevent information theft within your network.